ajipermadi15/Allure-AI-Data-Science-Evaluation-Exercise/Readme.md

 ------------
 <h3><li>Task 1: Create a Data Dashboard</h3>
 <ul>Processing and visualizing data.</br>
 Dataset used is Amazon Top 50 Bestselling Books 2009 - 2019, contains 550 rows and 7 columns.
-Datased taken from <a href="https://www.kaggle.com/sootersaalu/amazon-top-50-bestselling-books-2009-2019">Kaggle</a>.</br>
+Dataset taken from <a href="https://www.kaggle.com/sootersaalu/amazon-top-50-bestselling-books-2009-2019">Kaggle</a>.</br>
 The result can be seen in the <a href="https://github.com/ajipermadi15/Allure-AI-Data-Science-Evaluation-Exercise/blob/main/Create_a_Data_Dashboard.ipynb">Task 1: Create a Data Dashboard</a></br></ul>
 <h3><li>Task2: Create a Recommendation System</h3>
 <ul>Make a recommendation using Model-based collaborative filtering system.</br>